Arizona Disability Insurance Claim Denial Attorneys

 Though private disability insurance may be costly, in many cases it is necessary for individuals to have in order to ensure continued income if an accident or incident occurs that may leave you disabled and unable to work.
 However, the insurers who provide these policies often bury minor details in the fine print that not everyone reads.
 This can result in individuals signing up for policies they do not fully understand and may lead to claim denials.

-At Surrano Law Offices in Phoenix, Arizona, we are a firm that is dedicated to handling all types of disability insurance claim denial issues for clients across the state.
+At Surrano Law Offices in the Phoenix area, we are dedicated to handling all types of disability insurance claim denial issues for clients across the state.
 Our firm is nationally recognized and respected as one of the leaders in bad faith matters.
 We constantly work to uphold this reputation and aggressively pursue cases on behalf of our disabled clients who deserve their benefits.

 If your Arizona disability claim has been denied, please contact Surrano Law Offices for a consultation on your legal rights and options.

 You are within your rights to file an appeal after a denial of your disability claim.
 The process of an appeal depends on the type of disability insurance.

 Private disability insurance claim denials are unique because some insurance companies require you to make several claims before appealing, while others let you appeal after the initial claim.
 An attorney will know the difference in filing private disability insurance claims.

 Though it may seem that insurance companies are available to help you, they are focused on their profits.
 Minimizing claim payments allows them to increase profits.
 We handle all types of disability insurance denials, including those involving:

 - Own-occupation disability insurance: Permanent or long-term disability insurance coverage for individuals from their own specific profession or pursuit; and